buchanankerswell/buchanankerswell.github.io/_pages/about.md

 ## Geoscientist

-I study how Earth's mantle and tectonic plates move.
-I focus on rock formation at a small scale and how this affects larger systems.
-I use fieldwork, petrography, and lab techniques like EPMA, LAICPMS, and Raman microscopy.
-My colleagues and students work in remote mountains, use electron beams in labs, and run simulations on computers.
+I study how Earth's mantle and tectonic plates move using fieldwork, petrography, numerical geodynamic modeling, applied statistics, and analytical techniques in laboratories.
+My work focuses on rock formation and deformation at a small scales, and how these processes affect larger systems.
+Thus, my colleagues and students typically work in remote mountains, use electron beams in labs, and run simulations on large computer clusters.
 I also teach, create learning materials, and explore how AI can improve geoscience.

 <img class="image" src="{{ "assets/images/about/vaporwave-geologist.png" | relative_url }}" alt="Working long days in the French Alps.
 Made with OpenAI's DALLE2 model."/>